 If you’ve propagated a new plant following the steps above, your plant will eventually outgrow its original pot.
 When this happens, it’s time to repot.

-To repot your Pilea peperomioides, choose a container that is an inch or two bigger than the current pot.
-Remove your plant and dust off any old soil.
-Place the plant in the new pot and fill it with new potting soil.
+To repot Pilea peperomioides, I choose a container that is an inch or two bigger than the current pot.
+I then remove your plant and dust off any old soil.
+Then, I place the plant in the new pot and fill it with new potting soil.

 Root Rot